-This article proposes fine-grained tile-based column-wise MVMs with a novel latency-hiding HW architecture for RNN/LSTM to improve both HW utilization and design throughput.
-The proposed accelerator has been implemented using Arria 10 and Stratix 10 FPGAs, achieving superior performance and power efficiency compared to prior state-ofthe-art implementations.
+This paper proposes fine-grained tile-based column-wise MVMs with a novel latency-hiding hardware architecture for RNN/LSTM to improve both hardware utilization and design throughput.
+The proposed accelerator has been implemented using Arria 10 and Stratix 10 FPGAs, achieving superior performance and power efficiency compared to prior state-of-the-art implementations.
 Further research includes combining our approach with binarized RNNs, pruning techniques and in-memory computing, and automating it to support rapid development of efficient FPGA-based RNN/LSTM designs.